koliseoapi/help/content/events/forms.md

 6. Select **Required**.
 7. Add other fields as needed.
 When you are done, click **Save**

-The following field types are supported:
+Koliseo supports the following field types:

 * **Text** and **Text Area** for single-line or multiline free text.
 * **Select** to choose from a comma-separated range of values.